surma/surma.dev/content/things/webgpu.md

   <figcaption>An example of three work items a, b and c marked in the workload.</figcaption>
 </figure>

 This image shows one possible interpretation of the coordinate system for a workload with `@workgroup_size(4, 4, 4)`.
-It is up to you to define what the coordinate system is for your use-cae.
+It is up to you to define what the coordinate system is for your use-case.
 If we agreed on the axes as drawn above, we’d see the following `main()` parameters for a, b and c:

 - a: `local_id=(x=0, y=0, z=0)`, `global_id=(x=0, y=0, z=0)`
 - b: `local_id=(x=0, y=0, z=0)`, `global_id=(x=4, y=0, z=0)`